 What does it mean to “endow” a scholarship?

 When a donor establishes an endowed scholarship fund, the gift amount is retained in perpetuity and cannot be spent; the revenue from the endowed scholarship fund provides annual awards to students on a continual basis.
 Student awards equal a percentage of an endowed scholarship fund’s weighted average of past valuations.
 Any earning in excess of the student award is reinvested into the scholarship fund, allowing awards to keep pace with the rate of inflation.
-While each endowed scholarship is accounted separately, each scholarship fund’s balance is commingled with other college endowment funds, increasing its potential for investment return while further strengthening its investment potential.
+While each endowed scholarship is accounted separately, each scholarship fund’s balance is commingled with other Wheaton College endowment funds, increasing its potential for investment return while further strengthening its investment potential.

 How are endowed scholarships awarded?

 Any student who demonstrates financial need is eligible to receive unrestricted endowed scholarships.
 The Financial Aid office distributes these awards according to the award level of each fund and the student recipient’s need.
 Unrestricted endowed scholarships provide the greatest flexibility for helping students with financial need.

 Distributions from restricted endowed scholarships are made according to the specified requirements of each fund.
-For example, an endowed scholarship might be restricted to children of missionaries, students within the English major, or residents of Idaho.
+For example, an endowed scholarship might be restricted to children of full-time Christian workers, students with a specific major, or first-generation college students.
 The Financial Aid office consults with appropriate campus resources to seek qualified student recipients.
 If eligible recipients cannot be found, award income is either held over until the following academic year or reinvested back into a restricted endowed scholarship’s fund.

 How can I set up an endowed scholarship?

 Endowed scholarships may be established with an initial gift of $5,000 and a signed application.
 Once approved, a memorandum of agreement outlining the terms of the endowed scholarship will be sent to the establisher for their signature.
 Endowed scholarships are frequently funded by gifts of cash, but they may also be funded by transfers of stocks, bonds, mutual funds, real estate, and other types of property.
 Gifts toward endowed scholarships may also be made by bequest.
 Please contact the Office of Development for additional information or assistance.